simonrus/about/_posts/2020-09-27-TBCC-Decoding_part1.md

 # Introduction
 Tailbiting convolutional codes (TBCC) are widely used (PDCCH LTE, 802.11), because they:
-* can be represented as quasi-cyclic block codes;
+* Can be represented as quasi-cyclic block codes.
-* have equal error protection over all bits if we compare with truncated construction;
+* Have equal error protection over all bits if we compare with truncated construction.
+* Achieve the best minimum distance for short- and medium lengths.
-* allow easy rate matching.
+* Allow easy rate matching.

 The main drawback of TBCC is an additional decoding complexity.
 Decoder (e.g. Viterbi) shall know/predict the starting state in a trellis.
 In this series of posts I will provide an overview of main existing methods/ideas and patents.